jeffersonfr/jinject/README.md

 ## 2. no dependency injection using interfaces

-This example uses interfaces instead of concrete entities.
-The problem here is that the developer probably unknown the concrete implementation of the entity and the it's necessary that the concrete entity be found.
-Let's suppose that all these requirements are suppressed by the developers and think about testing issues.
-How are developers going to test these internal entities ?
+This example works with interfaces rather than concrete entities.
+In this case, the developer needs to instantiate an interface definition and, for that, he needs to know which class to instantiate and how to instantiate it.
+All this knowledge must be shared for all developers.

 ```
     struct IFoo {